starkdg/starkdg.github.io/_posts/2019-04-07-concise-image-descriptor.md

 It is noteworthy that the MH image hash is far superior in the bright, dark and histeq categories.

-# For Another Post
+# Ideas For Other Post

-So, how can this be improved?
+* Explore other models.

 * multiple layer auto-encoder.
 Try adding layers so as to diminish the features gradually.
   Like three layers 1792->1024->512->256 with a sigmoid activation in each layer.
+  However, my efforts so far have met with limited success in this area - at least, in terms of this testing procedure.

 * Contractive Auto-encoder.
 Add a Jacobian norm as a regularization term to the learning process.
   The Jacobian matrix is a matrix of first derivatives of the hidden layer with respect to the